-Beyond just substantiating a “founding myth”, this epic therefore helped to set and promote an Augustan agenda, demonstrating how such stories can look forwards as well as backwards.
+Beyond just substantiating a “founding myth,” this epic, therefore, helped to set and promote an Augustan agenda, demonstrating how such stories can look forward as well as backward.

 From Monarchy to the Roman Republic

-Whilst Rome is supposed to have been ruled by a monarchy for a number of centuries, much of its purported history (most famously outlined by the historian Livy) is suspect to say the least.
-Whilst many of the kings in Livy’s account live for inordinate amounts of time, and implement prodigious amounts of policy and reform, it is impossible to say with any surety whether many of the individuals existed at all.
+Whilst Rome is supposed to have been ruled by a monarchy for a number of centuries, much of its purported history (most famously outlined by the historian Livy) is suspect, to say the least.
+Whilst many of the kings of Rome in Livy’s account live for inordinate amounts of time and implement prodigious amounts of policy and reform, it is impossible to say with any surety whether many of the individuals existed at all.

 According to Livy (and most traditional Roman sources) there were seven kings of Rome, beginning with Romulus and ending with the infamous Tarquinius Superbus (“the Proud”).
 Whilst the last one and his family were removed from office and exiled – for their greedy and iniquitous conduct – there were some kings who were remembered fondly.
 For example, the second king Numa Pompilius was regarded as a just and pious ruler, whose reign was characterized by peace and progressive laws.

-Nevertheless, by the seventh ruler, Rome had clearly become sick of its kings and established itself as a Republic, with power ostensibly lying with the people (“res publica” = the public thing).
-For centuries, it continued as such and in that time strongly rejected the idea of monarchy or any symbols of kingship.
+Nevertheless, by the seventh ruler, Rome had clearly become sick of its kings and established the Roman Republic, with power ostensibly lying with the people (“res publica” = the public thing).
+For centuries, it continued as such and at that time strongly rejected the idea of monarchy or any symbols of kingship.

-Even when Augustus, the first Roman Emperor, established his rule over the Roman empire, he made sure to cloak the accession in symbols and propaganda that presented him as “the first citizen”, rather than a ruling monarch.
-Subsequent emperors then struggled with the same ambiguity, aware of the deeply embedded negative connotations about kingship, whilst also being aware of their absolute power.
+Even when Augustus, the first Roman Emperor, established his rule over the Roman Empire, he made sure to cloak the accession in symbols and propaganda that presented him as “the first citizen,” rather than a ruling monarch.
+Subsequent emperors then struggled with the same ambiguity, aware of the deeply embedded negative connotations of kingship, whilst also being aware of their absolute power.

 As such, in a glaringly transparent show of propriety, for a long time the senate “officially” bestowed the powers of government on each successive emperor!
 Although this was really just for show!